• “Now, if we are working as teachers — as artists in education —

 The following sections of this page consist of words spoken and written by Anthroposophists and Waldorf educators — primarily Rudolf Steiner himself — on the subject of clairvoyance.
 Some of these statements deal specifically with the use of clairvoyance by Waldorf teachers.
 Others include statements made to Waldorf teachers about clairvoyance, statements the teachers evidently accepted without qualm.
 (Note the titles of the books quoted; they include THE EDUCATION OF THE CHILD, FACULTY MEETINGS WITH RUDOLF STEINER, DEEPER INSIGHTS INTO EDUCATION, and so on.
 Many of these books come from the series called "Foundations of Waldorf Education" put out by the Anthroposophic Press.)

 Clairvoyance is not absolutely necessary to begin a career as a Waldorf teacher, Steiner said.
 But it is the goal.
 You can become a really good Waldorf teacher only if you follow the Waldorf method: which means seeking "exact clairvoyance" — the modern, precise form of clairvoyance that Steiner claimed to possess and that he said his adherents could attain by following his instructions.
-[See "Exactly".]
+[See "Exactly" and "Knowing the Worlds".]

 Please read the epigraphs, above, and then read through as many of the following quotations as you can bear.
 The epigraphs come from passages that I present in full later on this page.
 (When you can't bear any more, please skip ahead to the little passage about gullibility: "Just how gullible are Steiner's followers?")